Lost-Outpost/outlander/CONFIGURATION.md

 - Create a new temporary folder on your desktop to contain the new ENB
 - Open the ENB zip archive and navigate to the ELFX sub-folder
 - From the ENB zip archive ELFX sub-folder, copy the enbseries folder, enblocal.ini, and enbseries.ini into your temporary folder
-- Open Septimus MO2, run the ENB Organizer
+- Open The Path MO2, run the ENB Organizer
 - Ignore the ENB Organizer error message
 - In ENB Organizer, select Presets from the menu
-- In ENB Organizer, selct one of the Septimus ENB (not Reshade!) presets, and use the View Files menu item
+- In ENB Organizer, selct one of the The Path ENB (not Reshade!) presets, and use the View Files menu item
-- Copy the two .DLL files from the Septimus ENB preset into your temporary folder
+- Copy the two .DLL files from the The Path ENB preset into your temporary folder
 - Your temporary folder should now have the enbseries folder, enblocal.ini, enbseries.ini, and two .DLLs
 - In ENB Organizer, select the add button, select import folder or archive, and import from your temporary folder

-Thanks to Septimus community helper Curly for making [this video](https://www.youtube.com/watch?v=4MA5ZLcRYds) to show the process.
+Thanks to The Path community helper Curly for making [this video](https://www.youtube.com/watch?v=4MA5ZLcRYds) to show the process.

 ## Performance Guide

 - Try turning off any ENB that might be enabled and switching to the ultra lite reshade preset
-- Activate the performance grass and dyndolod mods under Septimus - Performance Mode
+- Activate the performance grass and dyndolod mods under The Path - Performance Mode
-- Copy the files from one of the presets in Septimus/Performance Options to the profile you're using and overwrite (Septimus/profiles/Septimus [- Anniversary Edition])
+- Copy the files from one of the presets in The Path/Performance Options to the profile you're using and overwrite (The Path/profiles/The Path)

 ![Perf Options](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/perf_options.png)
 ![Perf Options 2](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/perf_options2.png)
 ![Perf Options 3](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/perf_options3.png)
-- Double click on `SSE Display Tweaks - Septimus Settings` under `Essentials` and set the resolution to match your monitor resolution and remove the # at the beginning of the line
+- Double click on `SSE Display Tweaks - The Path Settings` under `Essentials` and set the resolution to match your monitor resolution and remove the # at the beginning of the line